San Francisco and Berkeley brace for politically-charged rallies

 House Minority Leader Nancy Pelosi described the Patriot Prayer event as a "white supremacist rally in the middle of a park for families and children."

-"We must all pray it does not become an invitation to incite violence," she said in a statement.
+"We must all pray it does not become an invitation to incite violence," the California Democrat said in a statement.

 Gibson suggested that the San Francisco leaders should instead calm the city down.